Fine Arts

 spring

-Sophomore Studio II
+Sophomore Studio 2

 Prerequisites: Foundation Core studios/2D Studio 1